AdrianIkeaba/ComposeCamp2023/README.md

 [ More Info ](https://gdsc.community.dev/babcock-university/)

-Hello and welcome to the 2023 Compose Camp.
+Hello and welcome to the 2023 Compose Camp. </br>
-The following is a guide to proceeding with the code lab.
+The following is a guide to proceeding with the code lab and important documents and links.

 <br/><br/>
 ##  Progress schedule